Marco2999/Kings-Of-Swing/README.md

 	WARNING: Don't place both Bananas and a Finish Line in the same level.

-Many small details were added as bonus.
+Many small details were added as bonus:

 	- DK and Funky Kong instead of Mario and Luigi.
 	  Both were given full unique animations and designs.
 	- Klaptrap, Zinger, Banana, and Banana Bunch all have their own animations.